lukePeavey/SplitType/CONTRIBUTING.md

 ```
  split-type/
     ├── .storybook/   # storybook config
-    ├── .github/      # Github actions config
+    ├── .github/      # Github workflows
     ├── __tests__/    # unit tests
-    ├── __stories__/  # visual examples and tests
+    ├── __stories__/  # Visual tests
     ├── lib/          # library source code
 ```

 ## Tests

-We use [Jest](https://jestjs.io/), [Storybook](https://storybook.js.org/), and [Puppeteer](https://pptr.dev) for testing.
+We use [Jest](https://jestjs.io/), [Storybook](https://storybook.js.org/), [Puppeteer](https://pptr.dev) and [Chromatic]() for testing.

 The project includes two types of tests: unit tests and visual tests.

 ### Unit Tests

-We use [Jest](https://jestjs.io/) for unit testing pure functions

 ### Visual Tests

-To test the overall functionality of the library, we use visual tests that run in a actual browser.
-This makes it possible to test features that rely on visual rendering (such as splitting text into lines, or applying absolute position to split text nodes.)
+To test the overall functionality of the library, we use visual tests that run in an actual browser.
+This makes it possible to test features that rely on visual rendering (such as splitting text into lines based on natural line breaks, or applying absolute position to split text nodes).

 We use the following libraries for visual testing: